andres-erbsen/dename-writeup/dename.md

 equal to the hash of the downloaded directory, the directory must be correct.
 This scheme is slightly better, but still insufficient.

-What we need is mechanism to prove that a single name-profile pair is a part of a larger directory with the given hash without downloading the whole directory.
+We need a mechanism to prove that a single name-profile pair is a part of a larger directory with the given hash without downloading the whole directory.
 Assume that the directory is implemented as a binary prefix tree with profiles in the leaves.
 Now, every node in the tree is